Chris1nexus/carlo/README.md

   |/
   +-------> y
 ```
 Hence, to define sensor locations with respect to the ego vehicle, you have to follow such guidelines.
+Also, since data about all world objects location is gathered, simulation can slow down and to compensate for that
+the **simulation timestep should be set to 0.5 of the desired timestep, or less depending on your machine**

 ```python
 cfg = SimulationCfg(sync_sim_stepsize=FIXED_DELTA_SECONDS)